calogica/dbt-expectations/README.md

 ### [expect_column_values_to_have_consistent_casing](macros/schema_tests/column_values_basic/expect_column_values_to_have_consistent_casing.sql)

 Expect a column to have consistent casing.
-By setting display_inconsistent_columns to true, the inconsistent columns will be displayed.
+By setting `display_inconsistent_columns` to true, the number of inconsistent values in the column will be displayed in the terminal whereas the inconsistent values themselves will be returned if the SQL compiled test is ran.

 *Applies to:* Column